brevzin/cpp_proposals/4259_div_floor/div-floor.md

 ## The C++29 Proposal

-Meanwhile, [@P3724R4]{.title} introduces a number of integer division functions with different rounding modes.
-That proposal's names for these functions is:
+Meanwhile, [@P3724R4]{.title} introduces a number of integer division functions with different rounding modes (10 rounding modes and Euclidean division).
+That proposal's names for the two rounding modes describe above are:

 | Language    | `⌊x/y⌋` | `⌈x/y⌉` |
 |-|--|--|